 Nonetheless, how do we turn hope into a tangible reality?
 How do we maintain hope as the driver that inspires the process to consolidate peace?

 The agreements achieved during the negotiations regarding topics like land distribution and political participation, while not perfect are possible and a good indicator of how to materialize hope in a future process that requires real implementation.
 In addition to peace, hope is the other foundation of a more plural and equitable Colombia.

 Everything seems to indicate that one of the few territories of this planet where people are working towards hope and peace is Colombia, as if wanted to contradict the rest of the world.
 Nonetheless, we are just sowing the extremely fragile seeds of peace, which require a lot of care and protection.
 We know it will take many years until it becomes a solid and strengthened reality, but we do not doubt that we are on the right path even if we are just taking the first steps.

-* Ana María Ramírez Mourraille a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+* Ana María Ramírez Mourraille a researcher at the Center for Law, Justice and Society (Dejusticia).